sictweb/bti425-2020/graded-work/assign1.md

 As noted above, the app will support the typical range of data service tasks (get, add, edit, delete).
 As a result, all the topics covered in weeks 3, 4, and 5 will be implemented in the app:
 * Multiple components
 * Routing
-* Working with a web service
+* Working with a web API
 * Forms

 In the following sub-sections, we suggest that you do the initial coding work that will prepare you to make progress on each of the detailed areas.